 \section{Discussion}

-In this paper, we introduced \dpclip, a novel approach that integrates differential privacy into the CLIP to address privacy concerns associated with vision-language tasks.
-Our experiments demonstrated that \dpclip outperforms other state-of-the-art differentially private classification methods.
-To the best of our knowledge, we first introduce differential privacy into VQA tasks, by our \dpblip.
-Our experiment showed that the performance is comparable to the non-private BLIP, which highlights the robustness of multimodal contrastive models to the noise introduced to preserve privacy.
-In addition, we theoretically proved the convergence of our algorithm under linear representation settings, and presented a privacy-utility trade-off for \dpclip in the situation where gradients are clipped per batch and the loss function does not satisfy the smoothness conditions such as Lipschitz smoothness.
+In this paper, we introduce \dpclip, a novel approach that integrates differential privacy into the CLIP to address privacy concerns associated with vision-language tasks.
+To our knowledge, this is the first attempt to apply differential privacy approaches to multimodal training, where we have created a framework applicable to a variety of vision-image tasks that have not previously been explored in the DP literature.
+We conduct extensive experiments to demonstrate the effectiveness of our \dpclip\ on three tasks: image classification, image captioning and visual question answering tasks.
+In addition, we theoretically prove the convergence of our algorithm under linear representation settings, and present a privacy-utility trade-off for \dpclip in the situation where gradients are clipped per batch and the loss function does not satisfy the smoothness conditions such as Lipschitz smoothness.

-Our work also points to several directions that need further investigation.
-We leave further experiments on privatizing other multimodal models and evalutae them on a wider range of vision-language downstream tasks (such as visual entailment or image-text retrieval \citep{li2021align}) as future work.
-Moreover, our theoretical analysis follows the current machine learning literature and studied the linear representation functions.
-The analysis on non-linear representations remains a future work.
-Furthermore, \citet{vyas2023provable} recently proposed a theoretical copyright protection framework for generative models, which is closely related to differential privacy as a mathematical measurement.
-As our method learns differentially private image representations, it can be potentially used to generate images that protect copyright infringement, which we also leave as future work.
+Our work identifies several areas for further investigation.
+Future work includes conducting experiments on privatizing other multimodal models and evaluating them across a broader range of vision-language downstream tasks, such as visual entailment or image-text retrieval \citep{li2021align}.
+Although previous work has suggested that DP can protect against common privacy attacks such as reconstruction attacks and membership inference attacks \citep{membership-attacks}, investigating the empirical privacy auditing on \dpclip\ is also interesting.
+Additionally, while our theoretical analysis focuses on linear representation functions, non-linear representations need further exploration.
+Moreover, \citet{vyas2023provable} introduced a copyright protection framework for generative models, which relates to differential privacy as a mathematical measurement.
+Given that our method learns differentially private image representations, it has the potential to generate copyright-protected images.